 Q & A

-1. I thought that micro-evolution describes evolution within a species, while macro-evolution represents the emergence of new species (speciation).
+1. I thought that microevolution describes evolution within a species, while evolution (in the first sense) represents the emergence of new species.

-RESPONSE: The real difference between micro- and macro-evolution is not the fact that micro-evolution refers merely to genetic changes within a species, while macro-evolution refers to genetic changes that result in a new species (speciation).
+No, the real difference between microevolution and evolution is not the fact that microevolution refers merely to genetic changes within a species, while evolution refers to genetic changes that result in a new species (speciation).
 Perhaps that is how many people understand the difference.
 But it is incorrect.
-The main difference is that macro-evolution arises from an increase in functional genetic information, which then results in greater diversity and complexity of new species, whereas micro-evolution arises from genetic changes that do not result from an increase in genetic information.
-In many cases macro-evolution leads to the emergence of a new species, but the simple appearance of a new species does not necessarily indicate macro-evolution, if it does not result from an increase in functional genetic information.
+The main difference is that evolution arises from an increase in functional genetic information, which then results in greater diversity and complexity of the new species, whereas microevolution arises from genetic changes that do not result from an increase in genetic information.
+The popular term "macroevolution" refers to a process that leads to the emergence of a new species, but the simple appearance of a new species does not necessarily indicate evolution if it does not result from an increase in functional genetic information.

-2. What kind of evidence is required to prove macro-evolution?
+2. What kind of evidence is required to prove evolution?
 Is it not enough to show that a new organism has emerged that is morphologically different from its parent organism?

-RESPONSE: No, that would be sufficient to prove micro-evolution, but not macro-evolution.
-Many plant and animal breeders are actually able to produce a great variety of organisms (cats, dogs, horses, etc.) by selective breeding and hybridization, but these do not produce new species of organisms; they cannot serve as evidence for macro-evolution.
-Also, not all mutations result in changes that are beneficial to the organisms.
-More often the results are harmful rather than beneficial.
-These mutations cannot serve as evidence for macro-evolution.
-Since macro-evolution aims to show the evolution of the entire gamut of complex life forms presently existing in the world from the simple self-reproducing organisms of the past, the alleged evidence for macro-evolution better be able to show the emergence of increased functional genetic information in the species deriving from the parent species; otherwise, the proposed evidence would be inadequate.
+No, that would be sufficient to prove microevolution, but not evolution.
+Many plant and animal breeders are actually able to produce a great variety of organisms (cats, dogs, horses, etc.) by selective breeding and hybridization, but these do not produce new species of organisms; they cannot serve as evidence for evolution.
+Also, not all mutations result in changes that are beneficial to the organism.
+More often than not, the outcomes are detrimental rather than beneficial.
+These mutations cannot serve as evidence for evolution.
+Because evolution aims to demonstrate the evolution of the entire range of complex life forms currently existing in the world from simple self-reproducing organisms in the past, the proposed evidence for evolution must demonstrate the emergence of increased functional genetic information in the species deriving from the parent species; otherwise, the proposed evidence would be insufficient.

-4. A new species of a self-cloning marbled crayfish was observed in 1995.
-Unlike its ancestor, this new species has the ability to reproduce parthogenically (asexually).
-Could the evolution of the mutant marbled crayfish not serve as evidence for macro-evolution, since it gained the ability to reproduce asexually?
+4. A new species of self-cloning marbled crayfish was observed in 1995.
+Unlike its ancestor, this new species has the ability to reproduce pathogenically (asexually).
+Could the evolution of the mutant marbled crayfish not serve as evidence for evolution, since it gained the ability to reproduce asexually?

-RESPONSE: There is no certainty that the marbled crayfish’s ability to reproduce asexually arises from new genetic information.
-This ability could already be in its genome as a dormant gene, and was simply turned on as a response to the environment to which it was exposed.
+There is no certainty that the marbled crayfish’s ability to reproduce asexually arises from new genetic information.
+This ability could already be in its genome as a dormant gene that was simply turned on as a response to the environment to which it was exposed.
 This is not something new.
-In 1917 there was also a report of a zebra shark, Stegostoma fasciatum, which had been producing offspring sexually.
+In 1917, there was also a report of a zebra shark, Stegostoma fasciatum, that had been producing offspring sexually.
 But when the female shark was separated from her male partner and placed in a different aquarium, she switched to asexual reproduction and laid eggs!
 See Switch from sexual to parthenogenetic reproduction in a zebra shark, Jan.
 2017.
-For hundreds of millions of years organisms had been reproducing asexually.
+For hundreds of millions of years, organisms have been reproducing asexually.
 Sexual reproduction came later, but asexual reproduction did not cease to exist.
 Many organisms today still reproduce asexually.
 Most vertebrates reproduce sexually, but there are a few that still reproduce asexually.
-It is apparent that even in vertebrates that normally reproduce sexually, the old ability to reproduce asexually lie dormant in their genes, and can be turned on by epigenetic factors.
+It is apparent that even in vertebrates that normally reproduce sexually, the old ability to reproduce asexually lies dormant in their genes and can be turned on by epigenetic factors.
 There are documented cases of organisms switching from asexual to sexual, or from sexual to asexual, reproduction.
 The switch from sexual to asexual reproduction has been observed even in turkeys!
-See Turkeys and Parthogenesis.
+See Turkeys and Pathogenesis.
 Therefore, one may not conclude that the marbled crayfish's switch from sexual to asexual reproduction was due to the acquisition of new genetic information.

-5. What empirical evidence could serve as evidence for macro-evolution?
+5. What empirical evidence could serve as evidence for evolution?